 Dimad al-Azdi (ra) heard rumours accusing the Messenger (saw) of being insane.
 He used to cure mad people, so he asked the Meccans to guide him to the Messenger (saw) to help him seek a quick recovery.
 The Messenger (saw) recited some verses and supplications in front of him, Dimad (ra) believed in him.
 (Ibn Kathir, al-Seera al-Nabawiyyah, Vol. 1, p.
 452)

 Regarding Zayd ibn Haritha (ra), the books of seera and hadith don't detail his conversion.
 We have only been told he was one of the first companions to embrace Islam.
-Given the historical context, it is probable the Messenger (saw) did not proactively invite him to Islam, rather Zayd (ra), like Ali (ra) who was living with him, would have asked him about the rituals and accepted Islam based upon the Messenger's (saw) explanation.
+Given the historical context, it is probable the Messenger (saw) did not proactively invite him to Islam either, rather Zayd (ra), like Ali (ra) who was living with him, would have asked him about the rituals he saw and accepted Islam based upon the Messenger's (saw) explanation.

-I can continue with adding to the list, however having read almost every narration in the books of seera, I would conclude there is probably no narration where the Messenger (saw) proactively initiated dawa with non-influential individuals, rather his focus was with the collective nation or tribal leaders and influentials who between them held the trust of wider society so he could reorient and restructure society in accordance with Islam - their followers accepting the new deen without reservation.
+I can continue with adding to the list, however having read almost every narration in the books of seera, I would conclude there is probably no narration where the Messenger (saw) proactively initiated dawa with non-influential individuals, rather his focus was to change the deen of the collective nation via tribal leaders and influentials, who between them held the trust of wider society, so he could reorient and restructure society in accordance with Islam - their followers accepting the new deen without reservation.

 It would be unclear what end the Messenger (saw) would be seeking even if he was to call an individual to Islam as the deen did not exist nor could that individual bring it about - at best he could only accept its truth and practice aspects of it.
 It required the elites or society as a whole to collectively agree to change, the former requiring direct discussions with them which the messenger undertook, the latter requiring a collective discussion over what the messenger brought which occurred through following year 3-4.